Complete asymptotic analysis of low energy scattering for Schrodinger operators with a short-range potential: Introduction

-for some function $u$ which is fully polyhomogeneous on $X^+_{\mathrm{res}}$, where $1/r$ is a boundary-defining-function of $X$.\footnote{In the case where $X$ is Euclidean, $r$ is not the usual Euclidean radial coordinate but its Japanese bracket.
-This notational elision should not cause confusion.} \end{theorem}
+for some function $u$ which is fully polyhomogeneous on $X^+_{\mathrm{res}}$.
+Here, $r$ is the reciprocal of a boundary-defining-function of $X$.\footnote{In the asymptotically Euclidean case, what we call ``$r$'' is really the Japanese bracket of the usual Euclidean radial coordinate.
+See the beginning of \S\ref{sec:op}.} \end{theorem}

+\begin{remark*} Roughly, this means that the resolvent output $R(\sigma^2 \pm i0) f$ has the form of an explicit oscillatory function times something \emph{non-oscillatory}, $u$.
+In fact, $u$ admits \emph{three} different asymptotic expansions: \begin{itemize} \item One expansion is in the region $r\sigma \gg 1$, and uniform as $\sigma\to 0^+$; this is the expansion at the face bf.
+As $\hat{r}=r\sigma\to\infty$, one sees the same decay rate that one sees in solutions of the Helmholtz equation for positive energy.
+This means $O(1/r^{(d-1)/2})$ decay, or more precisely $O(1/\hat{r}^{(d-1)/2})$ decay. \item One expansion is in powers of $1/(r+\sigma)$ with terms which are functions of $\sigma/(r+\sigma)$.
+This is the expansion at the face tf.
+The main index here comes from solving the PDE at $\sigma=0$, which we do in \S\ref{sec:0}.
+When $d=3$, this means $O(1/r)$ decay, same as at bf, \emph{because this is how the Green's function for the Laplacian decays}.
+In higher dimensions, it is instead $O(1/r^{d-2})$.

+The face tf only becomes essential \emph{at subleading order} in $\sigma$.
+As far as the first few terms in the low-energy expansion are concerned, you could blow this face down. \item One expansion is in the region $r\sigma \ll 1$, essentially in powers of $\hat{r}=r\sigma$.
+This is the expansion at zf.

+An important thing about the index sets appearing in this regime is the appearance of $\log \sigma$ terms at some point.
+This is the source of the main term in Price's law.
+The place in this paper where these log terms appear for the first time is \Cref{prop:Ntf_main}.
+Once they appear, they keep appearing. \end{itemize} Note that we have not one but \emph{two} low-energy expansions, one when $r=O(1/\sigma)$ and one when $r=\Omega(1/\sigma)$.
+The $d=3$ case is elaborated on in \S\ref{sec:Price}.
+See \cite[\S2]{Full} for a fuller unpacking of what this amounts to when studying the Schr\"odinger equation. \end{remark*}

-Thus, the resolvent output (and objects like the spectral projector that can be constructed out of it) admits an atlas of asymptotic expansions.
-There are three asymptotic regimes relevant to the low energy limit: $\mathrm{bf}$ -- the ``pure'' large-$r$ regime, $\mathrm{zf}$ -- the ``pure'' low energy regime, and $\mathrm{tf}$ -- a transitional regime.
-See \Cref{thm:main} for a more precise version.
+Thus, the (limiting) resolvent output admits an atlas of asymptotic expansions; see \Cref{thm:main} for a more precise version.
+The same holds for objects, like the spectral projector, that can be constructed out of the limiting resolvent.

 Recall that polyhomogeneity is a generalization of smoothness which allows terms of the form $\rho^j (\log \rho)^k$ to appear in the $\rho\to 0^+$ asymptotic expansion, for any $(j,k)\in \bbC\times \bbN$, where $\rho=\rho_{\mathrm{f}}$ is a boundary-defining-function for some boundary hypersurface of our manifolds-with-corners.
 Thus, saying that $u$ is polyhomogeneous on $X^+_{\mathrm{res}}$ with index set $\calE=\calE_{\mathrm{f}}\subset \bbC\times \bbN$ is just saying that $u$ can be expanded in generalized Taylor series